-The purpose of this white paper is to clearly define and present an ethical analysis of physicians' practice of manipulating waitlist priority by unnecessarily escalating care of waitlisted patients.
-This white paper examines physicians' dual obligations, including fiduciary obligations to their own patients and obligations of stewardship of organs in the OPTN allocation system.
-This white paper addresses physicians' ethical obligations to uphold principles of justice and utility that are integral to the transplant allocation system, and adhere to systemic safeguards that mitigate the manipulation of waitlist priority.
+The purpose of this white paper is to clearly define and present an ethical analysis of physicians' practice of manipulating waitlist priority by unnecessarily escalating care of candidates on the waitlist.
+This white paper examines physicians' dual obligations: the fiduciary obligations to their own patients and the obligations of stewardship of organs in the OPTN allocation system.
+This white paper addresses physicians' ethical obligations to uphold principles of justice and utility that are integral to the transplant allocation system, ^{6 7 8 9} and adhere to systemic safeguards that mitigate the manipulation of waitlist priority.

 Numerous examples of manipulation of the U.S. and European organ allocation systems have been discussed in the medical literature and the lay press.
-3.4.5 However, OPTN/UNOS has not formalized a position statement on this issue or offered ethical guidance for providers who may be struggling to adhere with OPTN/UNOS policies.
-Clinical medical ethics entails careful description of questionable ethical practices.
+10,11,12 However, the OPTN has not formalized a position statement on this issue or offered ethical guidance for providers who may be struggling to adhere to OPTN/UNOS policies.
+Clinical medical ethics entails careful description of ethically problematic practices.
 Specificity is important for fostering understanding of the practices being targeted and their contexts, and for providing insight into practices that need to be safeguarded against.
-Accordingly, this white paper reviews some examples of how physicians can escalate care to gain waitlist priority for their patients and highlights the components of the various organ allocation systems that may be at risk for manipulation.
-Describing the practice of manipulating the waitlist priority and its unintended consequences is important for raising awareness of this issue, modeling ethical clinical practice, upholding the ethical principles of allocation of human organs, and further developing safeguards to prevent this practice from occurring in the future.1
+Accordingly, this white paper reviews some examples of how physicians can escalate care to gain waitlist priority for their candidates and highlights the components of the various organ allocation systems as examples of systems that can be manipulated.
+Describing the practice of manipulating the waitlist priority and its unintended consequences is important for raising awareness of this issue, modeling ethical clinical practice, upholding the ethical principles of allocation of human organs, and further developing safeguards to prevent this practice from occurring in the future.
+13

-This white paper is not intended to propose new enforcement, monitoring, or policing of any transplant center's use of therapeutic interventions.
+This white paper is not intended to propose new enforcement, monitoring, or policing of any transplant hospital's use of therapeutic interventions.
 This white paper is also not intended to dictate how clinicians should provide care to their patients, or to suggest the indications for using specific therapeutic interventions.
 Rather, this white paper presents an analysis of the ethics of escalating care for the purposes of increasing waitlist priority, and could serve as guidance for transplant providers who may be confronted with this issue.
 This white paper offers transplant providers a model of how to engage in ethical clinical practice, and it clarifies safeguards within the transplant system designed to protect justice and utility in organ allocation.

-Definition of Manipulation of the Waitlist Priority of the Allocation System
+Definition of Manipulation of the Organ Allocation System Waitlist Priority